GIS for Beginners #2: Georeference & Digitize in QGIS3+eBook

 Be sure to click on the "Take This Course" button on the top right corner to enrol in this QGIS tutorial.

 All the courses in the GIS for Beginners series had been developed by me over the last 24 years.
 All the Techniques and concepts I teach have been proven in the research and consulting environments during that time.

-Buying this course is not a risk with my 30 day 100% money back guarantee.
+Buying this QGIS tutorial is not a risk with my 30 day 100% money back guarantee.

 FREQUENTLY ASKED QUESTIONS

-Q. The course does not use ARC.
+Q. This QGIS tutorial does not use ARC.
 Does this matter?